Chaotic waters: US stars win, but Dressel won't get 6 golds

 The Australian women added another gold.

-Kaylee McKeown completed a sweep of the backstroke events with a victory in the 200 butterfly.
+Kaylee McKeown completed a sweep of the backstroke events with a victory in the 200.
 Her winning time was 2:04.68.

 The silver went to Canada’s Kylie Masse in 2:05.42, with another Australian, Emily Seebohm, claiming the bronze in 2:06.17.